 For yard waste, a generation rate of 0.44 lbs per person per day was originally used (2002 EIS SETR - EPA, Decision-Maker's Guide to Solid Waste Management, Second Edition, 1995).
-According to the Kittitas County 2020 Solid Waste and Moderate Risk Waste Management Plan, the 2017 yard waste was 0.30 lbs per person per day.
-The more current 0.30 lbs per person per day was applied to SEIS Alternative 5 and SEIS Alternative 6 for residential areas and RV park areas.
+According to the Kittitas County 2020 SWMP, the 2017 yard waste was 0.30 lbs per person per day.
+The more current 0.30 lbs per person per day was applied to the Revised Proposal and SEIS Alternatives 5 and 6 for residential areas and RV park areas.

 Household hazardous/moderate waste was originally estimated based on 1997-1999 Kittitas County records at 0.13 lbs per person per day.
 The 2011 Kittitas County Solid Waste Management Plan states that households generated an annual average of 233 tons for 2008.
-Based on a population of 39,365 in 2008, this is equivalent to a daily average of 0.08 pounds per household or 0.03 pounds per person per day.
-The more current 0.03 lbs per persons per day was applied to SEIS Alternative 5 and SEIS Alternative 6 for residential areas and RV park areas.
+Based on a population of 45,600 in 2018, this is equivalent to a daily average of 0.08 pounds per household or 0.03 pounds per person per day.
+There were no updated rates found in the Kittitas County 2020 SWMP, so the most current 0.03 lbs per persons per day was applied to the Revised Proposal as well as SEIS Alternatives 5 and 6 for residential areas and RV park areas.

 The original party value used in the 2002 SETR was 2.4 people per household.
-The party value was updated to 2.34 persons per household based on current US Census figures for SEIS Alternative 5 and SEIS Alternative 6.
+The party value was updated to 2.34 persons per household based on current US Census figures for the Revised Proposal and SEIS Alternatives 5 and 6.